 - Baltimore’s Child Magazine

 Since 2011, Alessa has also worked with attorneys providing expert educational testimony, reports, and technical guidance for custody, divorce, and juvenile criminal matters.
-She has been accepted as an expert witness in the areas of special education, matters of educational best interest, and special student populations.
-She has successfully testified in a number of cases, including having a child returned to her mother after the court ordered the child removed due to homeschooling.
+She has been accepted as an expert witness in the areas of (1) special education, (2) matters of educational best interest, (3) homeschooling, and (4) special student populations.
 Alessa does NOT provide legal advice, but works as part of a civil or criminal team to address educational issues.

 Alessa has volunteered 15+ years leading Maryland’s homeschool grassroots advocacy efforts to monitor legislative and regulatory issues that may effect a family’s right to educate their child at home.
 That work has led to the creation of the Maryland Homeschool Association, an all-volunteer group committed to providing free information for Maryland families.

-After starting off writing family travel articles and a syndicated children’s book review column when her children were young, Alessa continues to write for parents and professionals.
-She was the editor of The Teacher’s Guide, a local annual resource publication for Maryland teachers.
-She has also written curriculum for grant-funded youth enrichment programs, state-approved continuing education courses for childcare providers, and other organizations.
+Having started her career writing family travel articles, Alessa continues to write for parents and professionals.
+She has written curriculum for grant-funded youth enrichment programs, state-approved continuing education courses for childcare providers, and other organizations.
 Most recently, she was invited to contribute a chapter in the NAGC’s 2019 book Success Strategies for Parenting Gifted Kids.
 Alessa currently sells curricular enrichment products online.

 Alessa continues to speak on educational topics at local, regional, and national conferences for parents, social workers, and attorneys.
 Her passion, however, remains in working one-on-one with families and children.
 Through listening to concerns and providing compassionate guidance, Alessa helps parents find the answers they need to their children’s educational journeys.